CUP-ECS/beatnik/configs/README.md

   * University of New Mexico - These systems simply use `spack install` as the UNM machines have a full global spack packages.yaml already set up
     * Hopper V100/A100 GPU cluster system - `spack install beatnik +cuda cuda_arch=80` (or `cuda_arch=70` for the V100 nodes).
     * General UNM (Wheeler/Hopper) CPU systems - `spack install beatnik`
-  * Lawrence Livermore National Laboratory - These systems use a spack environment (provided) as you need to set up compilers and external packages to use spack effectively on these systems.
+  * Lawrence Livermore National Laboratory - The CORAL and CORAL2 EA systems (lassen) generally need a spack environment (provided) to set up compilers and external packages to use spack effectively on these systems.
 Use `spack env create` with the provided spack.yaml to build beatnik in an environment on these systems.
+Standard infiniband clusters like Quartz can use `spack install`.
     * Lassen V100 GPU system - Build using gcc 8.3.1 as specificed in llnl/lassen/spack.yaml.
 Other compilers untested.
     * Tioga MX250X GPU system - Build using cce 16.0.0 as specified in llnl/tioga/spack.yaml; gcc should also work.
 Other compilers untested.
 Note that you must run with the environment variable to enable gpu-waware cray-mpich, i.e. `export MPICH_GPU_SUPPORT_ENABLED=1`
-    * Quartz CPU system - not yet complete, but a simple spack environment should be sufficient.
+    * Quartz CPU system - After setting up compilers with `spack compiler find`, build using `spack install beatnik %gcc10`.
   * Los Alamos National Laboratory
     * Chicoma Cray A100 GPU system - not yet complete.
 An environment still needs to be developed that uses cray-mpich with the appropriate flags to properly compile beatnik and its dependenvies to use GPU-aware MPI.
-If you use `spack install` to build beatnik (e.g., on the UNM systems), you'll then need to run `spack load beatnik` to get access to the test executables to run, for example the `rocketrig` benchmark.
-If you're running in an environment, the installed environment should
+If you use `spack install` to build beatnik (e.g., on the UNM systems or LLNL Quartz), you'll then need to run `spack load beatnik` to get access to the test executables to run, for example the `rocketrig` benchmark.
+If you're running in an environment, the installed environment will include the benchmark executable.

 ### Developing Beatnik and its dependencies using a Spack package description